-The presence at the meeting in person or by proxy of holders of shares representing a majority of all the votes entitled to be cast at the meeting, or 152,811,113 voting shares, will constitute a quorum for the transaction of business.
+The presence at the meeting, in person or by proxy of holders of shares representing a majority of all the votes entitled to be cast at the meeting, or 164,094,577 voting shares, will constitute a quorum for the transaction of business.
+Attendance at the virtual 2021 Annual Meeting will be considered "present".